 Soil is the basis for growing most plants.
-However, there are different types of soil and different plants have adapted to a particular type.
+However, there are different types of soil, and various plants have adapted to a particular type.

-Most soils are the clay, loam, or a variation thereof.
-In general, these types of substrates are suitable for the hosta, but you will need to amend them to get better results.
+Most soils are clay, loam, or a variation thereof.
+These types of substrates are generally suitable for the hosta, but you will need to amend them to get better results.

 How to prepare the soil for hostas?